Overcoming Her Obstacles

 Finally, after some days of medication, Nazifa’s cold subsided and she was cleared for surgery.

 “I think everything went well.
 Nazifa is doing fine even though there were some problems to start with.
 Everything has turned out really well.
 Her muscle is fine and everything is working.
-The lip will be perfect,” Hakelius said.
+The lip will be perfect,” said Dr. Malin Hakelius, a volunteer plastic surgeon from Sweden.

 On the last day of the medical mission, Nazifa and her father prepared to leave the hospital and take the long bus ride home.
 Nazifa was playing with some new friends, forming her lips to a perfect round shape to blow soap bubbles, laughing and enjoying herself.

-Operation Smile Ethiopia’s Ruth Emmanuel helped Sherab get Nazifa first aid care for the wound at the hospital and found them a place to stay for the night.
+Operation Smile Ethiopia volunteer Ruth Emmanuel helped Sherab get Nazifa first aid care for the wound at the hospital and found them a place to stay for the night.

-Although the volunteer medical team was still in the country, Hakelius said, they could not do an immediate repair on the wound because it was too traumatized from the fall.
+Although the volunteer medical team was still in the country, Malin said that an immediate repair on the wound wouldn't be possible due to the trauma caused by the fall.
 Their best treatment plan was to clean the wound, let it heal and repair it during the next medical mission to Ethiopia.

-Today, Nazifa is 8 years old and now spends most of her time playing with friends outside of the walls of her home.
-The bullying and teasing she once endured has come to an end; and now she is enrolled in school, learning how to read and write for the first time.
+Today, Nazifa spends most of her time playing with friends from her community.
+The bullying and teasing she once endured has come to an end, and she's enrolled in school, learning how to read and write for the first time.

 Nazifa must cross a river every day to go to school — a minor obstacle compared to the social barriers her surgery has helped her overcome.